EmCat2000/manual/03-building-a-block/index.md

 except that the “hat” block at the top, instead of saying something like “when I am clicked,” has a picture of the block you’re building.
 This hat block\index{hat block} is called the *prototype*\index{prototype}
-of your custom block.[3]
-You drag blocks under the hat to program your custom block, then click OK: <!-- What is this "[3]"? --MF -->
+of your custom block.[^3] You drag blocks under the hat to program your custom block, then click OK:

 ![image502.png](assets/image502.png) <!--  style="width:4.21094in;height:1.3364in" / -->